Log in

 Researchers from related disciplines who are closely working with our member institutions, and thus endorsed by them, are also welcome to request registration in IE working groups.
 Such applications will be reviewed and analysed on case-by-case basis.

-Failing to fulfill the below-mentioned expectations (under 'governance') may result in a request to leave the WG.
+Failing to fulfil the below-mentioned expectations (under 'governance') may result in a request to leave the WG.

 Governance